 Jobriath A.D. is a flawlessly constructed documentary, and it’s obvious that director Kieran Turner was 100% emotionally invested in the final product.
 I cannot recommend this film highly enough.
 For more information and to find screenings in your area visit Jobriath The Movie Dot Com.
 Jobriath’s music is available on iTunes.

 On This Date, January 8th, in 1991: Def Leppard guitarist Steve Clark was found dead at his Chelsea flat by his girlfriend, after a night of heavy drinking and prescription drug consumption.
 He was 30 years old.
 An autopsy revealed the cause of death as an overdose of codeine combined with Valium, morphine and alcohol.
-In 2007, Clark was ranked No.11 on Classic Rock Magazine’s 100 Wildest Guitar Heroes.
+In 2007, Clark was posthumously ranked No.11 on Classic Rock Magazine’s 100 Wildest Guitar Heroes.
 What a waste.
 RIP, Steve.

 On This Date, December 2nd, in 1982: Def Leppard filmed the music video for “Photograph” in Battersea, London.
 This marked the video debut of guitarist Phil Collen, (formerly of Girl) who replaced Pete Willis in the band.